 FACTS AND FIGURES: Our water system serves approximately 32,000 people through approximately 6,032 service connections.
-The total water produced in 2017 was approximately 1.05 billion gallons.
-The daily average of water treated and pumped into the distribution system was 2.89 million gallons per day (MGD).
+The total water produced in 2018 was approximately 1.0 billion gallons.
+The daily average of water treated and pumped into the distribution system was 2.84 million gallons per day (MGD).
 The peak day was 4.56 million gallons.
-In 2017, water customers located within the Village were charged \$25.00 for the first 748 gallons and \$7.87 for each additional 748 gallons of water.
-All other water customers were charged \$37.50 for the first 748 gallons and \$11.80 for each additional 748 gallons of water.
-Of the 1.05 billion gallons produced, 0.9 billion gallons was charged to paying users.
-The remaining water is attributable to flushing mains, fighting fires and miscellaneous leakage.
+In 2018, water customers located within the Village were charged \$25.00 for the first 748 gallons and \$8.259 for each additional 748 gallons of water.
+All other water customers were charged \$37.50 for the first 748 gallons and \$12.388 for each additional 748 gallons of water.
+Of the 1.0 billion gallons produced, 0.9 billion gallons was charged to paying users.
+The remaining unaccounted-for water, 0.1 billion gallons, is attributable to flushing mains, fighting fires and miscellaneous leakage, and is 10% of the total water produced.

 ARE THERE CONTAMINANTS IN OUR DRINKING WATER?
 As the State regulations require, we routinely test your drinking water for numerous contaminants.
 These contaminants include: total coliform, turbidity, inorganic compounds, nitrate, nitrite, lead and copper, volatile organic compounds, total trihalomethanes, haloacetic acids, radiological and synthetic organic compounds and pesticides.
 The State allows us to test for some contaminants less than once per year because the concentrations of these contaminants do not change frequently.
 Some of our data, though representative, are more than one year old.
-The table presented below depicts which compounds were detected in your drinking water.
+The table presented below (Table 1)

+depicts which compounds were detected in your drinking water.
 It should be noted that all drinking water, including bottled drinking water, may be reasonably expected to contain at least small amounts of some contaminants.
 The presence of contaminants does not necessarily indicate that water poses a health risk.
 More information about contaminants and potential health effects can be obtained by calling the EPA's Safe Drinking Water Hotline (800-426-4791) or the Westchester County Health Department (914-813-5000).